Rethinking RFID: Awareness and Control For Interaction With RFID Systems

 Revealing the Invisible: Visualizing the Location and Event Flow of Distributed Physical Devices.

-In Proceedings of the Fourth International Conference on Tangible, Embedded and Embodied Interaction - TEI'10.
+In Proceedings of the Fourth International Conference on Tangible, Embedded and Embodied Interaction - TEI 2010.
 (Cambridge, MA, USA), ACM Press, 8 pages, January 25-27.
-In Press.

 UNIVERSITY OF CALGARY, GROUPLAB, 2009